 To be suitable for use as automobile parts, plant-derived plastics (bio-plastics) must have the required strength (shock impact resistance) and heat resistance.

-It resulted in the creation of a bioplastics with the high strength, heat resistance and high quality finish necessary for injection-molded automobile interior parts.
+It resulted in the creation of bioplastics with the high strength, heat resistance, and high-quality finish necessary for injection-molded automobile interior parts.
 It is the first bioplastics in the automobile industry that maintains a high plant-derived content (over 80 percent).
 Researchers altered the molecular structure of poly-lactic acid extracted from plants to raise its melting point and developed it as a nucleating agent.
 A compatibilizer compound was also developed to highly disperse the shock-absorbing flexible ingredients.
-These two breakthroughs improved material’s ability to uniformly absorb and release energy generated by impacts.
+These two breakthroughs improved the material’s ability to uniformly absorb and release energy generated by impacts.

 This bioplastics is three times the shock impact resistance along with 25 percent higher heat resistance when compared to contemporary bioplastics used for items such as electrical appliances.